 A Final Word -

 - We will run a goat down to the vet in a heartbeat to get their input, as well as getting them on-site.
-Dr. Amy and the rest of the doc's at Anderson Vet are one of the reasons we have experienced zero mortality in the 6 years we have had the Lamanchas.
+Dr. Amy and the rest of the doc's at Anderson Vet are one of the reasons we have experienced zero mortality in the 8 years we have had the Lamanchas.
+EDIT--2023 hit like a freight train and we lost two does.
+I guess we were due.